patricklam/fundraising-thermometer-plugin-for-wordpress/readme.txt

 = Can I include it in a Widget? =

-As of 0.6.8, you will see a new widget (Appearance > Widgets) for the Our Progress graphic.
+As of 0.6.8, you will see a new widget (Appearance > Widgets) for the Fundraising Thermometer Plugin for WordPress graphic.

 = Why can't I see any graphics? =